GINARTeam/NIST-statistical-test/README.md

 python test.py
 ```
 ## Results
 The results are located in `result` folders.
-All the details will be saved in `csv` files
+All the details will be saved in `csv` files.
+Read the `test_report` file for more detail.